Multi-Agent-io/feecc-workbench-frontend/README.md

-## Frontend for MWAV production monitoring system based on Feecc platform
+## Frontend for MWAS production monitoring system based on Feecc platform

 ### Before start
 Clone repositoyr in your workig directory.